A Record Breaking Year

 We are extremely excited to announce that this year's Purple Ball raised over $250,000 for childhood cancer research - a new record!
 100% of those proceeds will make it possible to fund new, groundbreaking childhood cancer research.

 To everyone who attended, thank you for spending the evening with us!
 We hope you were inspired by the evening, and our Trailblazer award recipient Dr. Anna Meadows who reminded us why we need to raise funds for new childhood cancer treatments.

 Thank you again to our sponsors, donors, friends and family for your continued support to making No More Kids with Cancer a reality.
 We look forward to seeing you next year!
 For future updates, please be sure to join our mailing list or email us at email@example.com.

 Photos can be downloaded directly from the images below, and are also available on our Facebook and Instagram sites.

-This is Tracy Davidson's second year as our emcee.
-Tracy was introduced to No More Kids with Cancer last year, and quickly became a supporter and advocate for childhood cancer.
+This was Tracy Davidson's second year as our emcee.
+Tracy was introduced to No More Kids with Cancer in 2016, and quickly became a supporter and advocate for childhood cancer.
 She also was the first TV anchor to do the Mustard Challenge!